OpenDDS/OpenDDS/trunk/tools/modeling/features/org.opendds.modeling.site/README.txt

 svn revert site.xml
 # revert because Eclipse replaced "qualifier" by the date stamp, don't commit
 cd $WEBSITE/modeling/eclipse
-svn add features/*.jar plugins/*.jar site.xml content.jar artifacts.jar opendds_modeling_site.zip
+svn add features/*.jar plugins/*.jar
-# a few of those should already be added, so ignore svn's complaints about them
+# a few of those may already be added, so ignore svn's complaints about them
 svn commit

 6. Now sync the web site from subversion to the live site, which is beyond